keshavseksaria/ml-resources/README.md

-we wamt some resources for ml
+we want some resources for ml